midori-rb/midori.rb/README.md

 **Questions, Suggestions and Pull Requests are highly welcomed.**

 **Every awesome feature you noticed in the project was implemented by me.
-Any bug you found in the project was made by a JK(joshi koukousei) who randomly exchanges body with me while sleeping.**
+Any bug you found in the project was made by a JK(joshi kousei) who randomly exchanges body with me while sleeping.**

 ![Logo and Slogan](https://github.com/heckpsi-lab/em-midori/raw/master/.resources/slogan.png)